Skip to main content

 img = cv2.cvtColor(img, cv2.COLOR_RGB2BGR)

-Limitation 2: Slow JPG Reading
+Limitation 2: Slow JPG Loading

-Similarly, install the necessary packages:
+As before, first install the required packages:

 sudo apt install libturbojpeg exiftool